zenml-io/mlstacks/README.md

 [![maintained-by-zenml](https://user-images.githubusercontent.com/3348134/173032050-ad923313-f2ce-4583-b27a-afcaa8b355e2.png)](https://github.com/zenml-io/zenml)

-It is not neccessary to use the MLOps stacks recipes presented here alongisde the [ZenML](https://github.com/zenml-io/zenml) framework.
+It is not necessary to use the MLOps stacks recipes presented here alongside the [ZenML](https://github.com/zenml-io/zenml) framework.
 You can simply use the Terraform scripts directly.